 7. If the arbitrators award expungement, what is the next step for the member or associated person seeking expungement?

-The party seeking expungement should send to FINRA at the address set forth below a written request for a waiver, along with relevant documents such as the statement of claim, the answer, any settlement agreement, the arbitration award, and any other relevant documents.
+The party seeking expungement should email FINRA a request for a waiver, along with copies of documents such as the statement of claim, the answer, any settlement agreement, the arbitration award, and any other relevant documents.

 - Rule 2080 - Expungement Notice/Waiver Request

-FINRA Registration and Disclosure Department - 3rd Floor
+FINRA Credentialing, Registration, Education and Disclosure - 3rd Floor

 Rockville, MD 20850